top of page

 June 6, 1951

 It was practically summer.
 But as Calgarians slept snugly in their beds, a freak snowstorm came to town.
 Blowing snow had hit Alberta hard between the rocky mountains and the Saskatchewan border, and Calgary was right in the middle of it.
-As much as 7 inches fell on the city, 36 inches on the nearby foothills.
+As much as 7 inches fell on the city and 36 inches on the nearby foothills.
 Residents woke up to chaos.

 1951::Record snowfall downs trees on Elbow Drive in Calgary, Alberta.